-From September 2018, the Welsh Government has introduced a new support package which aims to address the increasing living costs and allows students to focus on their studies rather than worry about how to make ends meet.
+The Welsh Government has introduced a new support package which aims to address the increasing living costs and allows students to focus on their studies rather than worry about how to make ends meet.

 A key element of the package is that it offers a much higher level of support for students who wish to study part-time, enabling both full-time and part-time undergraduates the same opportunities.